Register for CFC 2023? Yup you can do that now!

-Just kidding, we need to know if you are planning to show up so we can plan who’s doing what to present on different topics, how many breakout rooms, all that admin-y stuff.
+We need to know how many people are attending, so we can plan around who’s doing what to present on different topics, all that admin-y stuff.

 Hello Campers!
 I hope this note finds all of you healthy.
 President Elysa Chao, Past-President Allen Yang and I (Camp Director Lawrence Wang) meet weekly to discuss camp preparations.
 Our conversations have recently turned to COVID-19 and what it might mean for CFC 2020.
 As of now CFC 2020 is still set for July, but we will continue to monitor the situation and keep you updated with any changes.
 In addition to any actions we may take, we must also honor any decisions that our new host, Cedar Lake Ministries, may make.
 They have currently suspended services to their guests until May 10th and we will maintain communication with them.
 In the meantime, we’d like to let you know the following: 1) There will be no late fees for late registrations this year as we realize that decisions with whether to attend CFC 2020 may not be possible prior to our usual registration deadlines.
 2) Our discounts (New Camper / Camp Cheerleader / New Location Subsidy) as per our Registration Information Packet will still be in effect for CFC 2020 as long as the full week of camp still occurs.
 3) If CFC 2020 is canceled, everyone who has already paid a deposit can either receive a full refund or keep their deposit in place for CFC 2021.
 If you have any questions regarding your camp registration or CFC 2020 in general, please email email@example.com.
 Like all other entities, we will continue to monitor COVID-19.
 The CFC Board will make any final decisions based on the well-being of our camp family as well as State/Federal guidelines.
 We will be in touch again once further decisions are made.
 In the meantime we will keep you posted via email and here on the CFC website.
 Best, Elysa, Allen and...read more